-If you'd like to support my efforts to continue working full-time on Good Tickle Brain, please considering becoming a patron of mine on Patreon.
+If you'd like to support my efforts to continue working full-time on Good Tickle Brain, please considering supporting me on Patreon.
 For a small monthly subscription, you'll get access to cool bonus content like early comics, an exclusive patrons-only comic every week, video drawing tutorials, and my undying gratitude.

 Check out this short video to (a) see what I look like and (b) find out more about Patreon!

 I've been fortunate enough to have appeared as a guest on several podcasts.
 Check them out here!

 - 2017-2-17: No Holds Bard Podcast #86

 - 2017-9-3: The Inadequate Life #73

 - 2017-12-20: CBC Ideas: Shakespeare in the Funny Pages